 Scalability Without Headcount

 You don't need to hire more SDRs.
 One chatbot can handle unlimited conversations simultaneously.
 It scales with your traffic, not your payroll.
+In my experience working with B2B service firms, a properly configured AI bot can replace two full-time SDRs while booking 30% more meetings.

 Step 1: Define Your Qualification Criteria